Jefferson County declares state of emergency, to require masks in public again

 “It is imperative that immunocompromised individuals receive a third dose, and that all eligible individuals receive a booster as soon as possible,” she said.

-County public health officials currently offer second dose appointments and children’s vaccinations, while local pharmacies and doctors offices are offering the boosters.
-Mr. Gray said he’s heard of month-long wait times for booster appointments, and said he is hopeful the state will soon open a booster shot clinic in Jefferson County.
+Jefferson County is offering second-dose appointments and children’s vaccinations, while local pharmacies and doctor offices are offering the boosters.
+Mr. Gray said he’s heard of monthlong wait times for booster appointments, and said he is hopeful the state will soon open a booster shot clinic in Jefferson County.

 “That’s going to be the next thing we will work on, getting some action from the state,” he said.